hegerdes/gitlab-actions/README.md

   extends: .my-kaniko-build
 ```

+## Releases
+All releases follow the [semantic versioning](https://semver.org/) schema.
+So only major version bumps should include breaking changes.
+The `main` branch is **NOT** stable and may have broken components.
+Use a fixed tag or fork this repo if you dan't want your CI to break unexpectedly.
+Releases are generated with CI and contain all mentionable changes.

 ## Contribute

 Feel free to open a issue or a PR.
 Any new CI tasks must have tests for them and must run on amd64 and arm64.